AntonMu/TrainYourOwnYOLO/.github/ISSUE_TEMPLATE/bug_report.md

 ## Have you followed the instructions exactly (word by word)?

-Once you are familiar with the code, you're welcome to modify it as needed but in order to minimize error, I encourage you to not deviate from the instructions above.
+Once you are familiar with the code, you're welcome to modify it.
+Please only continue to file a bug report if you encounter an issue with the provided code and after having followed the instructions.

 If you have followed the instructions exactly and would still like to file a bug or make a feature requests please follow the steps below.